 Cowboy Draw Review

 Ready for your best shot, cowboy?
-Ok, this pun may not be the best one out there, but it gives you some idea about the topic of discussion.
-Wyoming has a fun little state lottery called Cowboy Draw and it’s unique in a couple of ways.
+Ok, this pun may not be the best one out there, but it gives you some idea about the discussion topic.
+Wyoming has a fun little state lottery called Cowboy Draw, and it’s unique in a couple of ways.
 If you’re lucky enough to live in this state, you may as well test your chance to win the jackpot.

 Cowboy Draw: A Brief Overview

-One of the cool specifics of the game is that a single ticket comes with 2 sets of numbers.
-Said in simple terms, you get two chances to win a prize with every single ticket that you buy.
+One of the game’s cool specifics is that a single ticket comes with 2 sets of numbers.
+Said in simple terms, you get two chances to win a prize with every ticket you buy.
 The game also has a minimum guaranteed jackpot – the amount can’t fall under the sum of 250,000 dollars.

 Is Wyoming Cowboy Draw a Scam?